 Most bank branches in Portugal have automated cash points, Multibanco, as well as most large supermarkets and the main shopping areas in most towns or cities.
 You’ll also find ATMs at the airport as well as major Railway stations.
 Euronet cash machines can often be found outside shops and are widely available throughout Portugal.
 Apparently the Euronet machines don’t charge for withdrawals, however your home bank may still apply a charge.

 If there’s a charge for withdrawal and an option to pay the ATM fee in the local currency then always select this option.
 Dynamic currency (or DCC) allows you to always be able to see how much you’re being charged in your home currency.
 However, paying in the local currency means your home bank is responsible for the conversion rate and your home bank is more likely to charge you a favourable exchange rate than the ATMs operating bank.
 It might be tempting to convert the charge immediately using DCC but it’ll probably cost you more.

 Like most European countries, ATMs in Portugal will accept credit and debit cards backed by Visa, Mastercard, Eurocard and Maestro.
-But places like the Pingo Doce supermarket chain won't accept credit or debit cards for purchases less than €20.
-Many shops will also apply a €10 limit and a lot of small bars will only accept cash.
+As recent as 2015, places like the Pingo Doce supermarket chain wouldn't accept credit or debit cards for purchases less than €20.
+That has now changed, but don’t be surprised if you run into limits.
+In fact, still today many shops will also apply a €10 limit and a lot of small bars will only accept cash.
 It’s wise to make sure you always have a little cash on you to be safe.